 Debt securities for which the Company has the positive intent and ability to hold to maturity are classified as held-to-maturity and are carried at amortized cost.
 Debt securities held primarily for the purpose of selling in the near term are classified as trading securities and are reported at fair value, with unrealized gains and losses included in income.
 Debt securities not classified as held-to-maturity or trading are classified as available-for-sale and are reported at fair value with unrealized gains and losses, net of income taxes, as a separate component of other comprehensive income ("OCI").
 Premiums and discounts on debt securities are amortized or accreted into income using a method that approximates the interest method.
 The objective of the interest method is to calculate periodic interest income at a constant effective yield.
 The Company does not have any debt securities classified as trading securities.
-When the Company acquires another entity, it designates all debt securities as available-for-sale at acquisition date and records the debt securities at fair value.
+When the Company acquires another entity, it records the debt securities at fair value.